ozanMSFT/pytorch-wiki/Bot-commands.md

 usage: @pytorchbot merge [-g] [-f]

 optional arguments:
-  -g, --green      Merge when required status checks pass.
-Currently, we only
+  -g, --green  Merge when all status checks pass.
-                   require lint and builds to pass.
   -f, --force  Merge without checking anything.
 ONLY USE THIS FOR CRITICAL
                FAILURES.
 ```

 Examples: